Purdue Buys Kaplan in Bid to Expand eLearning

 April 30, 2017

 This week, Purdue University, which has long been a major player in online education, purchased Kaplan University from Kaplan Inc., which also operates a test prep business with the same name.
 Purdue buys Kaplan at a moment when the eLearning market in higher education continues to expand with several players, including Southern New Hampshire University, currently dominating the market.
-Purdue plans to build on its existing strengths in online education to create a new public university that will further expand access to higher education in Indiana and nationwide.
+Purdue plans to build on its existing strengths in online education to create a new public university with a national reach.
 While the long-term impact of the acquisition is yet to be seen, as an established and highly respected university, Purdue’s acquisition will no doubt add value to Kaplan’s online degrees and to online education more broadly.

 Purdue Buys Kaplan to Expand Access to Higher Education